How to View Gartner’s Financial Bias in Favor of Large Vendors

 How Gartner Preferences Large Vendors by Weighing Global References

 The quality and quantity of customer references are essential criteria.
-However, Gartner downgrades a vendor if they lack globally-referenceable customers, clearly providing a bias for more significant software vendors.
+However, Gartner downgrades a vendor if they lack globally referenceable customers, clearly providing a bias for more significant software vendors.
 Usually, smaller software vendors do not sell out of their home country/region until they reach a specific size.

 “It’s fairly common to see the industry’s largest IT companies in the Leader Quadrant, and that’s because these firms with the most resources have the ability to execute on a global scale.
 But what is lost in the Quadrant are the vendors with agility, responsiveness and close alignment with their customers’ needs.”

 I completely agree with this quotation.
-My implementation experience has taught me that software vendor size does not lead to either quality software or higher implementation success and that most of the best applications and best values reside with the smaller software vendors.
+My implementation experience has taught me that software vendor size does not lead to either quality software or higher implementation success and that most of the best applications and values reside with the smaller software vendors.
 But in the Magic Quadrant, vendor size counts for quite a bit.

 Choosing Magic Quadrants to Analyze